NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 #.
 Measure and evaluate your performance improvements with ``NGRAPH_CPU_TRACING``,
    which produces timelines compatible with ``chrome://tracing``.

+Optimizations can be experimented upon without using any backend by registering a pass with pass manager (``Manager``), calling ``run_passes`` on a function, and then inspecting the transformed graph.

 Optimization passes can be programmed ahead of time if you know or can predict what your graph will look like when it's ready to be executed (in other words: which `ops` can be automatically translated into :doc:`nGraph Core ops <../ops/index>`).
-Optimizations can also be experimented with manually via *Interpreter* mode.

 Example
 -------